annshiv/50-days-50-projects/README.md

 # 50-day-50-projects

-Projects are created by using HTML, CSS & JS
+Projects are created by using HTML, CSS & JS (some projects are still bending sorry for that I will complete it as soon as possible)

 | Project no  | Name | Output |
 | ------------- | ------------- | ------------- |